PieceMaker/rminions/README.md

 messages.~~
 5. ~~Add docker file and make that recommended deployment method in README, instead of the Upstart method.~~
 6. Update changelog.
+  * Add removal of `BRPOPLPUSH` command in favor of `BRPOP` in worker.
+7. Convert section for testing Redis from rredis to redux.
+8. With v2.0.0 deployment, publish Docker image to hub.docker.com and then add steps to pull it down in Minion Workers section.